tellor-io/telliot/docs/setup-and-usage.md

 echo "NODE_URL=https://mainnet.infura.io/v3/xxxxxxxxxxxxx" >> .env5
 ```

-Finaly, make 1 more copy of the config for the data server and update the `serverHost` address to `0.0.0.0`:
+Finally, make 1 more copy of the config for the data server and update the `serverHost` address to `0.0.0.0`:

 ```bash
 cp config1.json config-dataserver.json